 Computational Vision U. Minn.
 Psy 5036 Daniel Kersten Lecture 5

 Goals

 Last time: ideal observer analysis

 Overview

 Ideal observer

 Model the data (image) generation process

 Define the inference task

 Determine optimal performance

+Derivation of optimal performance for discrimination given additive gaussian noise model

 Compare human performance to the ideal

 Ideal normalizes for information available

 Statistical efficiency

 Explain discrepancies in terms of:

 functional adaptation

 mechanism

-■ The Receiver Operating Characteristic (ROC)
+The Receiver Operating Characteristic (ROC)

 Although we can't directly measure the internal distributions of a human observer's decision variable, we've seen that we can measure hit and false alarm rates, and thus d'.

-By manipulating the criterion, we can generate a series of hit and false alarm rate pairst to plot an ROC curve.
+By manipulating the criterion, we can generate a series of hit and false alarm rate pairs to plot an ROC curve.
 We can use this to see if an observer's decisions are consistent with the assumption of Gaussian distributions with equal variance.
-One can best test the gaussian equal variance assumption by re-plotting the ROC curve in terms of the z-scores of the hit and false alarm rates.
+One can best test the gaussian equal variance assumption by replotting the ROC curve in terms of the z-scores of the hit and false alarm rates.
 A straight line of slope 1 is consistent with equal-variance Gaussian assumption.